franktcao/franktcao.github.io/_posts/2019-08-29-web_scraping.md

 background: '/img/bg-index.jpg'
 markdown:           kramdown
 tags: data-science machine-learning web-scraping tutorial
+description: Using `BeautifulSoup` and `requests` to extract job postings from indeed.com
 ---
 This job search has been a bit more difficult than originally anticipated.
 There is a large overlap between what is done in physics and what is done in data science.
 Unfortunately, the vocabulary is not quite compatible.
 So I decided that the best way to showcase my abilities (while keeping them in practice) is to scrape job postings to see what is desired in industry.